Introduction

 DM makes certain relevant operations here possible, but it’s really not a good idea to use this outside of very unique scenarios.
 You can safely skip this section.

 The way DM differentiates associative lists from non-associative ones is by checking if every key has an associated value.
-This is not the same as checking if the value is null
+This is not the same as checking if the value is null.
+From the point of view of the programmer there is no way to differentiate between a non-existent value and a value equal to null.

 There is, however, a way to remove a value from a list - using a numerical key during assignment.